 You will be asked to fill out an application for the cat(s) or kitten(s) in which you are interested.
 An Adoption Counselor will review your application to make sure this particular cat is a good match for you and your family.
 Your application will be processed: We contact veterinary reference (if applicable) and personal reference and verify home ownership (a mortgage statement or utility statement) or landlord permission to allow a cat on premises.
 Please Note: Cats do not go home the same day applications are submitted.
 See Cat Application below.

 Finalize the adoption.

-Open up the file and type your information directly into the form.
-(Please complete all sections if applicable).
-Save the form to your hard drive.
-The form can be emailed it to us at firstname.lastname@example.org or you may print the form and bring it with you when you visit shelter.
-If you email the form to us, please allow three business days for a Cat Program Adoption Counselor to contact you.
+Open up the file and type your information directly into the form (please complete all sections if applicable).
+Save the form to your hard drive and then print the form and bring it with you when you come into visit the shelter.
 Thank you.

 Every week, DAWS receives an average of 25 calls from people wishing to surrender a cat.
 Our shelter capacity 45 cats at any one time; unfortunately the surrender demand far exceeds our ability to intake cats.